-Unfortunately, boils on head (under hair) are quite common, ranging from small boils on the scalp to bigger, more painful boils.
+Unfortunately, lesions on head (under hair) are quite common, ranging from small lesions on the scalp to bigger, more painful lesions.
 This is due to sweat, dirt, and bacteria accumulating on your scalp.
-Boils begin with bacteria.
+Lesions begin with bacteria.

 Your scalp has a few key features that complicate matters.
 For one, it has a high density of hair follicles, which gives bacteria plenty of opportunities to enter your skin.
 For another, your scalp doesn’t get as much air as, say, the hair on your arms, mostly because the hair on your scalp is longer and denser.
 Also, you don’t wash your scalp as often as other areas of the body.

-Basically, while your scalp is just as likely as anywhere else on the body to develop boils, there are several factors which can aggravate your hair follicles to produce painful boils.
+Basically, while your scalp is just as likely as anywhere else on the body to develop lesions, there are several factors which can aggravate your hair follicles to produce painful lesions.

-Regular boils resolve without treatment.
-That’s not the case for HS boils, which can persist for weeks or more before they heal and can recur in the same place over and over.
+Regular lesions resolve without treatment.
+That’s not the case for HS lesions, which can persist for weeks or more before they heal and can recur in the same place over and over.

 HS is diagnosed based on the severity of the condition in three stages: mild, moderate, or severe.
 This is known as Hurley staging.
 Mild cases can consist of a few small bumps on the skin or a few small cysts, while severe stages of HS can lead to recurrent abscesses.

 Hurley Stage I is the mildest form of the condition.
 Ideally, you want to get HS diagnosed at this stage, as it’s easier to work with your dermatologist and use home remedies to keep the condition manageable.